BohdanZakusylo/C-Threading/README.md

 # C-Threading

-#This is the project of our group for the C# Threading Class
+#This is the project of our group ABMB for the C# Threading Class

 ## Description